 Experiment 3 demonstrates that generative neuro-symbolic (GNS) models can provide an effective means to understand and simulate human behavior in few-shot generation.
-When trained with a novel meta-learning scheme that mixes synthetic and real human data, our GNS model successfully mimics the symbolic Bayesian model and goes beyond to capture additional human biases that were not previously well explained.
-Our full GNS model shows a considerable improvement in likelihood of held-out participant data, and it provides an improved account for two salient inductive biases that participants exhibit: the "complete-the-pattern" bias and the "reconfigure" bias.
-In addition to these salient inductive biases, the GNS model also provides an account for a collection of one-off behaviors that do not fit into a larger bias category (Fig. 12).
+When trained with a novel metalearning scheme that mixes synthetic and real human data, our GNS model successfully mimics the symbolic Bayesian model and goes beyond to simulate additional human biases that were not previously well explained.
+Specifically, GNS shows considerable improvement in the likelihood of held-out participant data, and also provides an improved account for two salient inductive biases that participants exhibit: the "complete-the-pattern" bias and the "reconfigure" bias.
+In addition to these salient inductive biases, the GNS model accounts for a collection of one-off behaviors that do not fit into a larger bias category (Fig. 12).